Skip to main content

 • People at risk because of an outbreak in their community

-Health Law requires that all college and university students enrolled for at least six (6) semester hours or the equivalent per semester, or at least four (4) semester hours per quarter, complete the following form that will be sent to the Villa Maria College Student Success Center.
+Health Law requires that all college and university students enrolled for at least six (6) semester hours or the equivalent per semester or at least four (4) semester hours per quarter complete the following form, which will be sent to the Villa Maria College Student Success Center.

-If you have not received the Meningococcal vaccine within the last 5 years, and you agree with the statement below, click here to complete the form on the page.
+If you have not received the Meningococcal vaccine within the last 5 years and agree with the statement below, click here to complete the form on the page.

-I have read, or have had explained to me, the information regarding Meningococcal disease.
+I have read or had the information regarding meningococcal disease explained to me.
 I understand the risks of not receiving the vaccine.
 I have decided that I (my child) will not obtain immunization against Meningococcal disease.

 Health Records Request Form

-Villa Maria College can provide former students information that was submitted to the College concerning health an disability records.
+Villa Maria College can provide former students with information concerning health and disability records that were submitted to the College.
 Information is collected upon enrollment in the College and kept digitally indefinitely.
 To request the information on file, students must complete the Health Records Request Form, which can be accessed by clicking here.

 Student Health Form